ABOUT THE DOC

 Sandra Doyle is an producer, editor, and motion graphics designer.
 After graduating in at the top of her class in Film from UC Berkeley, she has worked with creative agencies designing content for companies such as O’neill to music mega house Major Lazor to piece together their story in compelling and artful ways.
 Her attention to detail has enabled her to see the many endless possibilities of design aesthetics.

 Katie Sugarman is a photographer and wardrobe stylist who has been working in the film production industry since 2007.
-Katie has worked on major commercial productions for many well known companies (Google, Visa, Toyota, etc).
+Katie works on commercial productions and her clients include: Google, Visa, Toyota, and many more.
 But, her passion is in power of imagery to share the stories of amazing and inspiring people around the world.
 Katie has a B.A. from Lewis and Clark College where she majored in Photography.
-Her work focuses on social documentary photography and non profit projects.
+Her work focuses on social documentary stories and non profit projects.
 Her most recent exhibition: Giving Me Life: A Visual Journey of African American Organ and Tissue Transplant Recipients was in partnership with Donor Network West.
 And she is currently working on a project in partnership with One People One Reef and National Geographic about the importance of traditional storytelling in the remote outer islands of Micronesia.
 She has been a proud member of the Board of Directors of Naretoi since 2015.

 In order to complete this documentary film and tell its full story (so far we have only made the trailer), we need help covering the financial costs of pre-production (researcher, coordinator, permit preparation, vaccinations, mountaineering gear and clothing, etc), production (travel costs, accommodation, camera gear and equipment, film permits, producer, camera operator, etc.), and post production (editor(s), sound mixing, color artist, motion graphic artist, and distributors/platform fees, etc.).
 We have calculated what the baseline budget would entail and have determined that the amount of $10,000 will cover all of the expenses necessary to make this documentary film a successful piece from start to finish.